What Are the Risks of Nembutal Abuse?

 As tolerance develops, the individual system begins to adjust to having Nembutal in its tissues, and this can result in the development of withdrawal symptoms when the individual stops using the drug or cuts down the dosage.
 This syndrome occurs when the levels of Nembutal in the person’s system drop, and the system is thrown out of balance.
 The individual will experience a number of negative physical and psychological symptoms, which can potentially be fatal.

 The development of physical dependence on Nembutal is itself a dangerous condition.
 Individuals who abuse Nembutal with other drugs that can also result in the development of physical dependence, such as alcohol or prescription pain medications, will have serious complications as a result of these co-occurring disorders.
-Medical supervision is required for the detox process.
+Medical detox programs require supervision throughout the process.

 According to the American Psychiatric Association, the signs of the development of a barbiturate use disorder as a result of Nembutal abuse include the following: